By John McBride Share on facebook Share on twitter Share on linkedin Share on pinterest Share on reddit Share on

 Often, announcers are obliged with playing music at athletic and non-athletic events.
+This is, especially, true at the junior college, high school and youth levels.
 Some dread it while others salivate.
 For me, it’s a professional duty I need to manage.
 I’m interested in doing a good job either way.
 My question is always the same.
 What should be played?
 I’m going to tell you something controversial and, potentially, painful in my next sentence.
 To move the needle in a northward direction, a playlist must include some of their music or the event, game, match, et al just doesn’t quite work.

 Aside: What tool should be used for playing music at an event?
 Out of scope here.
-All I will say is use your phone ONLY if you have no choice.
+All I will say is use your phone ONLY, and I mean ONLY, if you have no choice.
 I hate using the phone for this.
 It’s a poor choice.
 Using professional software on a computer is the best by far.
 You will do the best job. …my only words on the matter.

 You can say it.
 It hurts my feelings not.
 “What in the [email protected]#$ is he talking about?
 Who in the world is their and what doesn’t quite work?”